fbpx

 Even though you can do this exercise without stretching, it is recommended to do a quick stretching especially if you have not worked out lately.

-• Keep in mind that your upper arms, as well as forearms, should be in almost a perfect ninety-degree angle.
+• Keep in mind that your upper arms, as well as forearms, should be at almost a perfect ninety-degree angle;

 • Suck your stomach inwards to engage your abs.

 Additionally, remember that quality is more important than quantity.
 Keeping your belly sagged down for half a minute is not effective.
-It is better to do a ten seconds plank but keep a good position.
+It is better to do a ten-second plank but keep a good position.

 Even though it is simple, it is not easy.
 However, do not give up, and bear in mind that the quality is much more important.